 Apply to join the ENABLE-2 consortium

-Novel modes of action can include action at a novel target, a novel mechanism of action against a known target, or a known mechanism of action against a known target so long as there is demonstrated activity against target-based resistant strains and management of known liabilities is appropriate.
+To be accepted for development compounds should have a novel mode of action which can include action at a novel target, a novel mechanism of action against a known target, or a known mechanism of action against a known target so long as there is demonstrated activity against target-based resistant strains and management of known liabilities is appropriate.

 ELIGIBILITY

-Molecules/series with a novel mode of action targeting in-scope pathogens
+Molecules with direct mode of action targeting in-scope pathogens

-- direct acting small molecules and natural products for systemic activity
+- direct acting small molecules, or natural products, with potential for systemic antibiotic activity (anti-virulence, anti-biofilm compounds are not in scope)

 - activity against resistant clinical strains